Precision Cable, Rod and Bracing Elements Feature Machined Stainless Fittings

 Architectural Cables, Tension Rods and Disc Clamps

-Architectural tensile elements are an integral part of lightweight technical structures due to the possibilities of creating minimal structure and high visual impact.
-Tension elements require varying degrees of prestress to function as intended.
-These elements cannot carry compression so designs require excellent in-house engineering which Novum provides.
+Architectural tensile elements are an integral part of lightweight technical structures due to the possibility of creating minimal structure with high visual impact.
+Tension elements require varying degrees of prestress to function as needed.
+These elements cannot carry compression so designs require Novum’s excellent in-house engineering.
 The amount of prestress typically determines the type of the tensile system required.
 Accordingly, Novum has developed three system products to provide a full range of solutions.
-The architectural material of choice for tension elements is typically stainless steel for aesthetic and corrosion resistance.
+The architectural material of choice for tension elements is typically corrosion resistant stainless steel.

 Rods: TR-System.
-Where a nominal prestress is needed due to design without load reversal or components are short, then tension rods are best adopted.
-Hence, tension rod applications typically relate to being bracing or hanging elements as opposed to primary structure.
+Where nominal prestress is needed due to design without load reversal, or where components are short, tension rods are best.
+Tension rod applications are typically bracing or hanging elements as opposed to primary structure.

 Disc Clamps: DC-System.
 Semi-rigid orthogonal grids using Novum’s Nodal Systems can be stiffened dramatically without the need for bulky diagonal members.
 Novum uses the DC-System to clamp cables or rods of nominal diameter to the nodes to create a very lightweight network of post-tensioned bracing.

 Tension Cable.
 Minimal primary structure can be achieved by cables which require high levels of prestress to resist environmental loads and meet other service needs.
-Given the inherent lack of structural redundancy of these applications, Novum utilizes only the premiere European cable suppliers to assure the quality of the critical connection of the cable to its end fittings.
+Given the inherent lack of structural redundancy of these applications, Novum utilizes only the highest quality European cable suppliers to assure the caliber of the critical connection of the cable to its end fittings.
 Cables are preloaded and pre-tensioned prior to shipping to check strength and reduce creep effects.

-Architectural cables are usually from stainless steel, although for larger tensions and diameters galvanized strands are necessary.
+Architectural cables are usually made from stainless steel, though for larger tensions and diameters, galvanized strands are necessary.
 End fittings are of varied designs to meet visual, functional and installation requirements and feature open sockets or threaded ends.
 Fittings are typically brushed stainless steel.

 Tension Rod.
-Where nominal prestress is required in tension elements then high strength stainless rods are better suited than cables.
-Novum has created and fully tested its own line of architectural lightweight stainless steel tension rods which are aesthetic, fast to design with, stocked and economical.
-The rod ends are typically cast and machined open clevis and the design is such that the rod fails not the clevis pin or casting.
-Various diameters are available up to 30mm (1.2”) and attractive connectors and turnbuckles are used for longer items.
-The actual rod is machined and end fittings are typically brushed finish.
-Alternative end fittings are developed per specific project need.
-Conventional stock type mild steel tension rods and fittings are also available where architecturally requested or loading dictates.
+Where nominal prestress is required in tension elements, high strength stainless-steel rods are better suited than cables.
+Novum has created and fully tested its own line of architectural lightweight stainless-steel tension rods which are aesthetically pleasing, fast to design, readily available and economical.
+The rod ends are typically cast, and machined open clevis.
+Various diameters are available up to 1.2” (30mm) and attractive connectors and turnbuckles are used for longer items.
+The actual rod is machined, and end fittings are typically brushed finish.
+However, alternative end fittings can be developed.
+Conventional stock type mild steel tension rods and fittings are also available where architecturally desired or loading dictates.